marczaku/201-algorithms-data-structures/algodata-208-gametrees/README.md

 ## 12.2 A.I.
 Behavior States

-This is a field of study that assesses how to have scripted A.I.
+This is a field of study that assesses how to have scripted A.I. that are adaptive, as in they change their behaviours not only based on their current state, but based on a history of previous states / events.

 This includes:
 - Finite State Machines (FSM, A Decision Tree that can react to events and switch State / Behavior)